SooryaGeorge7/Patient-Manager/README.md

 ![Main Page Error](documentation/features/main-page-error.png)

-If you dont enter a valid option( a or b), then program will give error message and then will let user choose again.
+If you don't enter a valid option( a or b), then program will give error message and then will let user choose again.

 ---